 Meet your sponsor as soon as possible!
 What better way to find out the who, what, when, where and whys of the move than from someone who has been there?
 If there are surprises to be had, chances are they’ve probably experienced them or met someone else who has!

 Be honest about your needs and concerns and ask them to do the same.
-It is true that the only stupid questions in this scenario are the ones you don’t ask.
+It is true that the only stupid question in this scenario is the one you don’t ask.

 Passports and VISAs